Parshvijain/Sales-analytics/README.md

-EDA is used to understand and gain insights from sales data, identify patterns, and uncover relationships between various variables.
-It is the first step in any data analysis project, helping to clean, visualize, and summarize the data to inform decision-making or prepare for predictive modeling.
+Exploratory Data Analysis (EDA) is a crucial step in understanding and gaining insights from sales data.
+It helps identify patterns and uncover relationships between various variables, serving as the foundation for any data analysis project.
+By cleaning, visualizing, and summarizing data, EDA informs decision-making and prepares the dataset for predictive modeling.

-Performed data cleaning and manipulation. improved customer experience by identifying potential customers across different states,occupation,gender and age groups. improved sales by identifying most selling product category and products , which can help to plan inventory and hence meet the demands.
+Through data cleaning and manipulation, customer experience was enhanced by identifying potential customers across different states, occupations, genders, and age groups.
+Additionally, sales were improved by recognizing the most popular product categories and best-selling products, which aided in inventory planning and demand fulfillment.
  # Sales-analytics